kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Applied Lesson

-Text becomes data through choice.
+Text becomes data through choice
-Choices encode assumptions.
+Choices encode assumptions
 Reflection improves results

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.